 When working with evidence drives, data integrity is critical.
-Using ECC memory, which identifies and corrects common single-bit errors, would help dramatically improve data transfer reliability in digital forensic tools.
+Using ECC RAM, which identifies and corrects common single-bit errors, would help dramatically improve data transfer reliability in digital forensic tools.

 Why use ECC memory

 Electrical, magnetic or even radioactive interference inside a system, may cause a single bit of DRAM (Dynamic Random-Access Memory) to flip to the opposite state, resulting in an error.
-While the single-bit error in an ordinary situation could be harmless or have a comparatively mild effect (like a wrongly colored pixel in a .jpeg file), in forensic imaging, it means that the whole image you get is compromised because its hash won’t be identical to that of the source.
+While the single-bit error in an ordinary situation could be harmless or have a comparatively mild effect (like a wrongly colored pixel in a .jpeg file), in forensic imaging, it means that the whole image you get is compromised.
+Because the hash of the image won’t be identical to that of the source.

-ECC (Error Checking Code) memory provides extra reliability by adding a parity bit to each byte, which checks the remaining bits in the byte for integrity.
-In case one of the bits gets flipped, ECC detects the error and corrects it on the fly.
+ECC (Error Checking Code) memory provides extra reliability by adding a parity bit to each byte.
+This parity bit checks the remaining bits in the byte for integrity.
+In case one of the bits flips, ECC detects the error and corrects it on the fly.

-That’s why ECC RAM is used in most servers and computers where data corruption cannot be tolerated (e.g. at financial, scientific, medical).
+That’s why most servers and computers where data corruption is not acceptable (e.g. at financial, scientific, medical), use ECC RAM.
 And the same should be true for digital forensics.

 ECC RAM does have a much lower failure rate than standard non-ECC memory.
 The results of Kingston-held research (see graph above) remain valid.
 As well as this brilliant in-depth study named DRAM Errors in the Wild: A Large-Scale Field Study.